thomashope/thomashope_xyz/README.md

 ## TODO

-* generate an all posts archive page that includes the old tumblr posts
 * publish automatically when pushing to git main
 * add macro for video gif embeds {{ video, path/to/video.mp4 }}, could maybe use the attribute extension instead?
 * try get the shell scripts to work on both windows and mac